SQream/sqream_docs/reference/sql/sql_best_practices.rst

 This topic explains some best practices of working with SQream DB.

+.. todo:
+.. reorder tables join- much more effective to join first the small tables (or those who have filters on them).
+..
+Sorting- if you have a specific column that you are consistent filter by it in your queries then you may consider to sort the table by this
+.. use NOT NULL columns when possible
+.. use save query for long compilation queries / if you like to have the ability to send parameters to a query

 Table design
 ==============
 This section describes best practices and guidelines for designing tables.